tangowithfoxtrot/rizzybox/README.md

 ## Goals

-1. Do something fun in Rust
+1. Do something fun in Rust.
-2. Learn more about `coreutils`
+2. Learn more about `coreutils`.
-3. Provide fancier alternatives to GNU coreutils with things like syntax-highlighting
+3. Provide fancier alternatives to GNU coreutils with things like syntax-highlighting and robust completions.
+4. Create original coreutils.
+See the [stem](./src/command/stem.rs) command for an example.

 ### Acknowledgements